jeremyandrews/rqpush/README.md

 A library to assist with pushing notifications to RQueue.

+Provides the following functionality:

+- Builds notifications with support for Handlebar templating
+- Resolves SRV records for sending to priortized notification queues (@TODO)
+- Calculates sha256 hash, optionally salted with a shared secret (@TODO)

 ## Notifications

 RQPush requires that all notifications define the following fields: